 To assess whether differences in access to credit by cash-rich and cash-poor firms could have been a driver behind the widening investment gap that we document, we test if initial cash holdings affected the growth of firms' stock of debt over time.
 We estimate a model similar to regression model (2) but replace the dependent variable with log differences of corporate debt between 2007 and the year 2007+j.
 We run separate regressions for three measures of debt: The first is a comprehensive measure of debt which includes trade credit, short term loans, overdrafts and long-term loans.
 The second focuses on the short-term component and includes trade credit, short-term loans and overdrafts.
-Finally, we test how cash affects the growth rate of long-term loans.29 We restrict our sample to the 34,334 firms for which we have information for all debt components for all years between 2007 and 2014.30
+Finally, we test how cash affects the growth rate of long-term loans.
+We restrict our sample to the 34,334 SMEs for which we have information for all debt components for all years between 2007 and 2014, of those 6,308 have volatile cash holdings.